Date of Award

 1 Joleen C. Schoulte, “Bereavement Among African American and Latino/a American,” Journal of Mental Health Counseling 33, no. 1 (January 2011): 11.
 2 John S. Jeffreys, Helping Grieving People When Tears Are Not Enough: A Handbook for Care Providers.
 Series in Death, Dying, and Bereavement (New York: Brunner-Routledge, 2005), 264.

 Strachan-Proudfit, Elizabeth (Pam), "Becoming Stuck in Complicated Grief: Turning Loss Into Resilience, Hope, and Healing" (2019).
-Doctor of Ministry.
+Seminary Doctoral Programs.
 302.